bedovyy/chibi-client/README.md

 # Chibi client

-A Simple txt2img client for comfyui developed in Vue3.
+A Simple txt2img client for ComfyUI and Stable Diffusion web UI, developed in Vue3.

 Chibi, also known as super deformation, or S.D. is a style of caricature originating in Japan, and common in anime and manga[^1]